GuillaumeAI/nad__guillaume__ma__200529/atken.md

 ## 1. F. Santoni de Sio and J. van den Hoven, “Meaningful Human Control over Autonomous Systems: A Philosophical Account,” Frontiers in Robotics and AI 5, (2018), p.
 15.

 > The work can be presented as both an interactive installation and a number of video works made using the same system.
-We use a novel training system and custom software, facilitating playful interaction and continuous, meaningful human control [1] in ways that offer a range of potential creative affordances not available in any other system.
+We use a novel training system and custom software, facilitating playful interaction and continuous, **meaningful human control** [1] in ways that offer a range of potential creative affordances not available in any other system.

+Le document explique ce qu'est un contrôle significatif, c'est-à-dire ...
+...action...  tracage des actions et du responsable humain qui a généré la suite.

+### Autonomie des systèmes.

+Sans intervention.

+l'intervention humaine ?

+La responsabilité humaine dans le résultat créé par l'IA. (intro)

 ----